How to Install LAMP on Google Cloud Server

 In this series:

-Now that you’ve learned how to create a website domain set up a Google Cloud server, and installed Apache, Nginx, PHP, MySQL, or MariaDB, you can continue below to tie all together with any platform that uses the LAMP stack.
+Now that you’ve learned how to create a website domain, set up a Google Cloud server, and installed Apache, Nginx, PHP, MySQL, or MariaDB, you can continue below to tie all together with any platform that uses the LAMP stack.

 When we started this series, we said a web server allows content to be published and served to web clients and audiences browsing your website.
 A PHP or server-side scripting language allows for a dynamic and more functional website.
-A database server allows you to store your website content efficiently.
+A database server will enable you to store your website content efficiently.

 Other software and packages may also be needed to enhance the functionality of a website.
 Below, we’ll show you how to install these tools with LAMP-based websites and applications.

-In our first post, we also said that after creating a domain name, it can’t be used until it is forwarded or pointed to a server.
+In our first post, we also said that it can’t be used after creating a domain name until it is forwarded or pointed to a server.
 The second post showed you how to point a domain to a server we created.
-Then we showed you how to install software and packages to help us run a website online.
+Then, we showed you how to install software and packages to help us run a website online.

 We’re ready to connect to our Google Cloud server and install LAMP by tying the software and packages installed in our previous posts.